Radiologic Technology (RAD)

 Lecture: 72

-Analytical review of the radiologic technology core curriculum.
-Serves as preparation for state certification and national registry exams.
-Intended for students enrolled in Radiologic Technology Program.
+Comprehensive review of the radiologic technology core curriculum.
+Serves as preparation for the American Registry of Radiologic Technologists (ARRT) exam.

 RAD 70 Computed Tomography Sectional Anatomy and Pathology